Date of Award:

 Abstract

-The purpose of this research was to investigate the differences of using problem decomposition and problem recomposition among dyads of engineering experts, dyads of engineering seniors, and dyads of engineering freshmen.
-Fifty participants took part in this study.
-Ten were engineering design experts, 20 were engineering seniors, and 20 were engineering freshmen.
-Participants worked in dyads to complete an engineering design challenge within an hour.
+The purpose of this research was to investigate the design behavior.
+A commonly used design strategy called “problem decomposition and recomposition” was the focus of the study.
+Dyads of engineering experts, dyads of engineering seniors, and dyads of engineering freshmen completed an engineering design challenge within an hour.
 The entire design process was video and audio recorded.
-After the design session, members participated in a group interview.
+After the design session, participants participated in a group interview.

-This study used protocol analysis as the methodology.
-Video and audio data were transcribed, segmented, and coded.
+The conversation and behavior from the design were transcribed, segmented, and coded.
 Two coding systems including the FBS ontology and “levels of the problem” were used in this study.
 A series of statistical techniques were used to analyze data.
 Interview data and participants’ design sketches also worked as supplemental data to help answer the research questions.

 Checksum